Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-There is neither a blue nor a green pigment in the eye, the blue eye color is due to way light gets scattered inside the iris together with the low melanin concentration.
+There is neither a blue nor a green pigment in the eye, the blue eye color is due to the way light gets scattered inside the iris together with the low melanin concentration.
 This is a similar effect to that which makes a cloud-free sky appear blue.

 Babies' eyes change color about six to nine months after birth.
 This is usually when melanin production starts inside the eyeball.

-A one year old with darkly pigmented eyes might have been born with blue eyes.
-Eye color change in babies is usually from a lighter to darker shade.
-Don't expect your baby's brown eyes to change back to a blue – it most likely will not happen naturally.
+A one-year-old with darkly pigmented eyes might have been born with blue eyes.
+Eye color change in babies is usually from a lighter to a darker shade.
+Don't expect your baby's brown eyes to change back to blue – it most likely will not happen naturally.

 The amount of melanin in the eye is determined by genetics.
 The majority of us end up with brown eyes because our genes code for the production of a lot of melanin.
 Those who grow up to have blue eyes have genes that code only for a small amount of melanin; hence they retain their blue eyes.